 A seven-day sprint to help NGO Arredondar engage new retailers through a focused landing page, website CTA, and an onboarding flow rooted in real user research.

-Arredondar helps shoppers donate the cents left over from purchases, turning tiny moments into meaningful contributions for partner NGOs.
+Arredondar helps shoppers donate the cents left over from purchases, turning tiny moments into real money for partner NGOs.

-The challenge wasn't the donation model itself.
-People understood and liked the idea.
-The friction came from explaining it clearly to retailers interested in joining the initiative.
+The challenge wasn't the donation model.
+People got the idea and liked it.
+The friction was explaining it clearly to retailers who might join in.

-As part of a seven-day Tera UX bootcamp sprint, our team received a straightforward challenge: create an experience that helps retailers understand, trust and join the movement.
+For a seven-day Tera UX bootcamp sprint, our team got a clean brief: an experience that helps retailers understand, trust and join the movement.

 Seven days.
 Five people.
 One real client.

-We started with a CSD matrix and continuously updated it throughout the week as assumptions evolved into findings.
+We started with a CSD matrix and kept updating it all week as assumptions turned into findings.

-Benchmark analysis revealed a pattern almost immediately: donation platforms consistently placed strong calls to action at the center of the experience.
-Arredondar barely highlighted theirs.
+Benchmarking flagged a clear pattern: donation platforms put strong calls to action at the center of the experience.
+Arredondar barely surfaced theirs.

-Research validated the opportunity.
-Survey results showed that 49% preferred donation through rounding-up mechanics, and 89% felt comfortable donating up to R$0.99 per purchase.
-Interviews with entrepreneurs and retailers uncovered the bigger issue: uncertainty around onboarding and lack of clarity during the process.
+Research backed the opportunity.
+Surveys showed 49% preferred donating via round-up, and 89% were comfortable giving up to R$0.99 per purchase.
+Interviews with retailers exposed the real issue: unclear onboarding.

 The problem wasn't willingness.
 It was confidence.